-- A significant part of the business case shall address the satcom.
-Proposed developments can be an end-to-end satcom system, the improvement or development of a satcom Ground Segment product such as a user terminal or gateway equipment.
+- A significant part of the business case should address the satcom.
+Proposed developments can be an end-to-end satcom system, or the improvement or development of a satcom Ground Segment product such as a user terminal or gateway equipment.
 For the Space Segment, you may wish to improve or develop a satellite platform, a software, an advanced test system, an attitude and orbit control sub-system, a payload, an amplifier or any other satellite equipment.
 The development and operation of a small satellite (up to 5 Mio ESA price in Atlas) demonstrating the required functions in orbit is also supported.

 - ESA will only admit proposals for evaluation that come from companies or organisations – whether as Prime or Subcontractor – residing in one of the following countries:

 Austria, Belgium, Canada, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, The Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland, United Kingdom